SerPapanin/rsschool-devops-course-tasks/README.md

 kubectl get all -n monitoring
 ```

-Grafana have external access throuh **Treafik ingress controller**
+Grafana have external access through **Traefik ingress controller**

-Access Grafana in your browser at http://grafana.local
+Access Grafana in your browser at http://grafana.local \
 As I don't have my own domain, I used local resolver (/etc/hosts)

 ## Configure Grafana